 Note: Never edit this file with a normal text editor!
 Always use the visudo command instead!

 Visudo opens the /etc/sudoers file with the vi text editor.
-But in Ubuntu visudo uses the nano text editor instead. to change it back to vi run the following command:
+But in Ubuntu, visudo uses the nano text editor instead.
+To change it back to vi, run the following command:

 sudo update-alternatives --config editor

-In your output, you will see choices for the alternative editor. press Enter to keep the current choice or enter the number that you want.
+In your output, you will see choices for the alternative editor.
+Press Enter to keep the current choice or enter the number that you want.

-In Centos, you can change it by adding the following command to your ~/.bashrc.
+In Centos, you can change it by adding the following command to your ~/.bashrc:

 export EDITOR=`which name_of_editor`

-Source the file to implement the changes:
+Source the file to apply the changes:

 . ~/.bashrc

-When the configuration of visudo is finished, run the command below to access the /etc/sudoers file.
+When the configuration of visudo is finished, run the command below to access the /etc/sudoers file:

 sudo visudo

-Here you are in the /etc/sudoers file with your selected editor. let’s go to modify the sudoers file.
+Here you are in the /etc/sudoers file with your selected editor.
+Let’s go to modify the sudoers file.

 Defaults Lines

-“env_reset”, removes harmful environmental variables from the sudo session.
+env_reset“, removes harmful environmental variables from the sudo session.

-“mail_badpass”, tells the system to mail notices of bad sudo password attempts to the configured mailto user.
+mail_badpass“, tells the system to mail notices of bad sudo password attempts to the configured mailto user.

-“secure_path”, allocates the PATH that will be used for the sudo operation.
+secure_path“, allocates the PATH that will be used for the sudo operation.

 User Line

-This line is shown as “root ALL (ALL=ALL) ALL”, which means that :
+This line is shown as “root ALL (ALL=ALL) ALL“, which means that:

-root displays the username that the rule will apply to.
+• root: displays the username that the rule will apply to.

-First ALL displays that this rule applies to all hosts.
+• First ALL: displays that this rule applies to all hosts.

-(ALL=ALL) means that the root user can run commands as all users and all groups.
+• (ALL=ALL): means that the root user can run commands as all users and all groups.

-Last ALL displays these rules apply to all commands.
+• Last ALL: displays these rules apply to all commands.

 Group Lines

-This line begins with the “%” sign. these lines mean that admin and sudo groups can execute any command as any user on any host.
+This line begins with the “%” sign.
+These lines mean that admin and sudo groups can execute any command as any user on any host.

 Included /etc/sudoers.d Line

-This line begins with the “#” sign. it doesn’t mean that it is a comment.
+This line begins with the “#” sign.
+It doesn’t mean that it is a comment.
 This line displays that files into the /etc/sudoers.d directory will be sourced and applied as well.

 sudo visudo -f /etc/sudoers.d/file_to_edit

-Give sudo privileges to a user
+Step 4 – Give sudo privileges to a user on Linux

 sudo usermod -aG sudo username